bmx-ng/b3d.mod/README.md

 #### License ####

-Assimp is released as open source under the terms of a 3-clause BSD license.
+Both the library and wrapper are licensed with the 3-clause BSD license.